openshift/training/docs/operators/02-cluster-version-operator.md

 The manifests in the update payload are standard Kubernetes API resources and custom resource definitions that drive operator behavior.
 Earlier, we could see there were 146 manifests in this release version.
-These manfiests include namespaces, custom resource definitions, rbac rules, service accounts, and deployments or daemonsets that drive individual operator behavior.
+These manifests include namespaces, custom resource definitions, rbac rules, service accounts, and deployments or daemonsets that drive individual operator behavior.